 Lampasas County Museum

-Lampasas County Museum is full of relics from the past,, including the building — it was an old sheet metal shop, learn about the era of the wild west rough days, Harrel Higgens fight, rough around the edges, it had 36 different saloons form guns and horses to steam trains and top hats
+Lampasas County Museum is full of relics from the past, including the building — which was an old sheet metal shop!
+Learn about the days when Lampasas was a little rough around the edges.
+During the Wild West, this town had 36 different saloons!
+This museum’s got it all, from antique guns to modle steam trains.

 World's Largest Spur